openownership/data-standard/docs/whatisbo.md

 ![Company 2 owns 100% of Company 3's shares.
 And Person B owns 30% of Company 2's shares](_assets/Diag2-simpleInd.svg)

+Here, Company 2 acts as an intermediary in a chain of ownership.

 ## ...so, we need to know who ultimately controls a company...

 If a person owns something, they usually have some control over it.
 Owning shares in a company may confer voting rights, for example.
 But ownership and control are sometimes separated - by share classes, contracts, agreements and other mechanisms.
-For example, an executive director might have the right to appoint 60% of the other board members.
+For example, an executive director might have the right to appoint 60% of the other board members, while having little financial stake in the business.

 ![Person B owns 30% of Company 2's shares.
 And Person C (an executive director) has the right to appoint 60% of Company 2's board members](_assets/Diag3-splitContr.svg)

-An individual with significant control over a company’s board-composition and decision-making may be able to separate the risks undertaken by owners from the financial benefits derived from the company.
-So we need to know who has that control.
+Significant control over a company’s composition and decisions may be used to steer benefits and direct risks.
+Those people taking the financial risks for a company may not be the ones making the decisions.
+In which case, we need to know who is in control.

 ## ...to see the big picture.